AngeloGalav/AngelinoEngine/README.md

 # AngelinoEngine

-A project about making a cross-platform OpenGL 3D renderer by using the GLFW library.
+A project about making a cross-platform OpenGL 3D renderer by using the GLFW library and at which I'm working on in my spare time (if I have any since Uni is occupying most of my days).
-You can follow the same guide that I'm following at https://learnopengl.com/
+You can follow the same guide that I'm following at https://learnopengl.com/ .

 ## Current Status and Milestones